FAQ

 Do you offer EMDR?

 I do not offer EMDR services to clients.
-However, I believe that EMDR is a great resource and tool and pairs very well with a Bowen Theory approach; EMDR focuses more on regulating the automatic and subconscious aspects of emotional reactivity, whereas I focus more on supporting clients as they learn to actively and consciously regulate that reactivity.
+However, I believe that EMDR is a great resource and tool and pairs very well with a Bowen Theory approach; EMDR focuses more on regulating the automatic and subconscious aspects of emotional reactivity, whereas I focus more on supporting clients as they learn to actively and consciously regulate that reactivity through thoughtful action, systems-focused work, and personal reflection.

 -